-Tracheobronchomalacia (say "tray-kee-oh-brong-koh-muh-LAY-shee-uh") is a rare condition that affects the windpipe and airways.
-The walls of the windpipe (trachea) and airways (bronchial tubes) become weak and soft.
-The weak walls can narrow or block the airways and make it hard for you to breathe.
-Without treatment, the problem can get worse over time.
+Tracheobronchomalacia (say "tray-kee-oh-brong-koh-muh-LAY-shee-uh") is a rare condition that some babies are born with.
+The walls of your child's windpipe (trachea) and airways (bronchial tubes) are weak and soft.
+The weak walls can narrow or block the airways and make it hard for your child to breathe.
+The symptoms may not appear until after the first weeks or months of life.
+If the problem is mild, most children outgrow it by age 2.

 You may:

-If your condition is severe or caused by an injury, your doctor may talk to you about your options.
-Treatments include:
+If the problem is severe, your doctor may talk to you about options such as:

 The best way to keep the condition from getting worse is to treat the medical problem that caused it, like COPD.